StevensSEC/softe.club/src/articles/guides/resources.md

 -   [Official SEC Powershell Cheatsheet](/powershell-cheatsheet) - An overview of frequently used powershell commands

+## zsh

+-   [wd](https://github.com/mfaerevaag/wd) - aka "Warp Directory", this command lets you jump to custom directories without typing a long path using `cd`.
+Comes bundled with oh-my-zsh.

 ## Linux

 Even if you don’t develop on Linux, you will encounter it eventually.
 It’s definitely worth taking the time to learn how Linux works and how to navigate a Linux environment.
 We recommend installing a virtual machine or [installing the Windows Subsystem for Linux](/tutorial/install-wsl), to play around with it.